 An allotment site behind Northgate was set up by the Haltemprice Urban District Council early in 1955 and has been managed by successive local authorities ever since.
 Cottingham Parish Council assumed responsibility in 1999.
 There were originally about 48 large plots on the site but the Parish Council decided to divide each plot into two to encourage new tenants who might find them easier to work.
-More recently ten plots have been divided again to help to reduce the waiting list.
 Over the years there has often been a waiting list of some kind, but demand has increased considerably in the last few years.

 In 2005 the Parish Council encouraged tenants to form the Cottingham Northgate Allotment Association, and together Council and Association have worked to improve the site and provide facilities for tenants.